GSA/fedramp-automation/src/validations/constraints/STYLE.md

 ID: `frr102`

-Formal Name: Constraints Sorted by Metatapath Target from Least to Most Specific
+Formal Name: Constraints Sorted from Broadest to Narrowest Metapath Target

 State: Required

 Categories: Metapath; Sorting

-Guidance: Developers MUST sort OSCAL constraint definitions in the file by `metapath/@target` from broadest to most narrow target, sorted from  least to most specific paths.
-In a `context`, the least specific `metapath/@target` is one where the target path is as close as possible to the root of the respective model(s) of a given OSCAL document.
-More or most specific targets address specific nested fields, flags, or assemblies narrowly focused on a specific assembly, field, or flag in the OSCAL document.
+Guidance: Developers MUST sort OSCAL constraint definitions in the file from broadest to narrowest `metapath/@target`.
+In a `context`, the broadest `metapath/@target` is one where the target path is as close as possible to the root of the respective model (`target="/system-security-plan"`) or models (`target="//*/metadata"`) of a given OSCAL document.
+Targets that address specific nested fields, flags, or assemblies are more narrowly focused.

 This approach provides a predictable ordering for readers and maintainers of the constraint set.
 It is intended to allow a reader to quickly find the constraints for a given context and to know where to place new constraints based on the constraint's context.